 There are many cookie recipes with chocolate chips out there, and here I am, adding yet another one to the pile.
-There is nothing original in this simple chocolate chip cookie recipe here, and my key ingredients are simplicity and being able to make them fast.
+There is nothing original in this simple chocolate chip almond cookie recipe here, and my key ingredients are simplicity and being able to make them fast.
 This is the recipe I turn to a lot lately, every time I crave for chocolate chip cookies and don’t want to spend more than 10 minutes on preparation.

 There are two things that make this recipe a little bit different from others: the resulting cookies are soft yet crumbly instead of chewy (I use colder butter that is not completely melted); and I use ground toasted almonds for additional flavor and texture.